H&D Summer Talks - part 1 - Connecting Otherwise

 H&D will also introduce the book Making Matters: A Vocabulary of Collective Arts, published with Valiz in June 2022.

-For all participants: The event will be held in English.
-If you have any access needs that are not addressed on this page, especially something that might need to be communicated in advance to everyone, for instance with regards to social distancing or other health-related measures, please let us know via email.
+For all participants: The event was held in English.
+If you had any access needs that are not addressed on this page, especially something that might need to be communicated in advance to everyone, for instance with regards to social distancing or other health-related measures, you could let us know via email.
 Tell us what you need to participate.
 We wish to reduce barriers!

-The price of the event is €5 but in case you would like to participate but can't pay this amount, write us an email.
+The price of the event was €5 but in case you would like to participate but couldn't pay this amount, you could write us an email.

-For participants joining onsite: the event takes place at Framer Framed, which can be accessed via a 5 minute walk from tram/bus stop Ostpoort and a 7 minute walk from train station Muiderpoort (both walks have very small changes in elevation).
-We will host the event on the ground floor and the WC is wheelchair accessible and gender neutral.
+For participants joining onsite: the event took place at Framer Framed, which can be accessed via a 5 minute walk from tram/bus stop Ostpoort and a 7 minute walk from train station Muiderpoort (both walks have very small changes in elevation).
+We hosted the event on the ground floor and the WC is wheelchair accessible and gender neutral.
 Measurements of the entrance door is 104 cm (when double doors are open: 210cm) height 265 cm with a theshold of 2 cm.
 The toilet door is wide: 87 cm, high: 228 cm with theshold of 1 cm.
 Chairs with backs are available.
 Movement, taking breaks etc. are welcome.
 There is space to store walkers, canes etc. Please come with no or low scent.
 This part of the building is spacious and well ventilated.
-It will also be hosting the exhibition "The Silence of Tired Tongues", who's audio and video output can be turned off upon request.
-There will be a photographer on location; so if you prefer not to be included in photographs, please inform the moderator or email us in advance.
-Automated (English) closed captions will be available on a display in the space.
-We are expecting approximately 30 people in a space that can host 50.
-We will provide simple refreshments such as water and tea.
-Framer Framed will be selling alcoholic and non-alcoholic beverages after the program is over.
+It was also be hosting the exhibition "The Silence of Tired Tongues", who's audio and video output can be turned off upon request.
+There was a photographer on location; so if you would prefer not to be included in photographs, you could inform the moderator or email us in advance.
+Automated (English) closed captions were available on a display in the space.
+We were 50 people.
+We provided simple refreshments such as water and tea.
+Framer Framed was selling alcoholic and non-alcoholic beverages after the program was over.

 Graphic Design by Manon Bachelier

-This event is made possible with the generous support of Stimuleringsfonds and AFK.
+This event was made possible with the generous support of Stimuleringsfonds and AFK.